-On December 14, 2015, the Company completed a non-brokered private placement with the issuance of 1,666,666 common shares at \$0.03 per share for gross proceeds of \$50,000.
+On December 14, 2015, in connection with a private placement, the Company issued 1,666,666 common shares at a price of \$0.03 per share for net proceeds of \$50,000.

 On April 29, 2016, the Company completed a non-brokered private placement for gross proceeds of \$80,000.
-The nonbrokered private placement consisted of 1,600,000 units at a price of \$0.05 per unit with each consisting of one common share and one common share purchase warrant, providing the holder with the right to purchase one additional Colibri common share for \$0.075 during the first twelve months following the date of issue, and for \$0.085 for the subsequent twelve months.
+The non-brokered private placement consisted of 1,600,000 units at a price of \$0.05 per unit with each consisting of one common share and one common share purchase warrant, providing the holder with the right to purchase one additional Colibri common share for \$0.075 during the first twelve months following the date of issue, and for \$0.085 for the subsequent twelve months.

 On June 30, 2016, the Company completed a non-brokered private placement for gross proceeds of \$100,000.
-The nonbrokered private placement consisted of 1,000,000 units at a price of \$0.10 per unit with each unit consisting of one common share and one-half common share purchase warrant, providing the holder with the right to purchase one additional common share of Colibri with one whole share purchase warrant for \$0.15 for a period of twenty-four months from the date of issue.
+The non-brokered private placement consisted of 1,000,000 units at a price of \$0.10 per unit with each unit consisting of one common share and one-half common share purchase warrant, providing the holder with the right to purchase one additional common share of Colibri with one whole share purchase warrant for \$0.15 for a period of twenty-four months from the date of issue.